chrismo80/Is/Is.md

 - __ThrowOnFailure__: _Controls whether assertion failures should throw a `NotException`.
 Default is true.
 If not set, assertions will return false on failure and log the message._
 - __Logger__: _A logger delegate to use when `ThrowOnFailure` is false.
 Default case, messages will be written to `Debug.WriteLine`._
 - __AppendCodeLine__: _Makes code line info in `NotException` optional._
-- __FloatingPointComparisonFactor__: _Comparison factor used for floating point comparisons if not specified specifically.
+- __FloatingPointComparisonPrecision__: _Comparison precision used for floating point comparisons if not specified specifically.
 Default is 1e-6 (0.000001)._
 - __MaxRecursionDepth__: _Controls the maximum depth of recursion when parsing deeply nested objects.
 Default is 20._
 - __ParsingFlags__: _Controls the binding flags to use when parsing deeply nested objects.
 Default is public | non-public | instance._
 ## Is.Assertions